MartinHochstrasser/StickyViewPager/README.md

 ### 1. Add StickyViewPager to your project:

-Download the source and add the project in the _library_ directory as an Android library project.
+Download/clone this project and build the _library_ module with Android Studio.

+Then import the generated *sticky-view-pager-<version>-release.aar* library into your project: Add a new module to your project, choose "Import .JAR/.AAR Package" and select the library aar.

+*Note:* StickyViewPager needs at least revision 22.2.0 of the [android v4 support library](http://developer.android.com/tools/support-library/features.html#v4) in your project dependencies.

-### 2. Use the StickyViewPager in your XML layout.
+### 2. Use the StickyViewPager in your XML layout:

 Example:
 ```xml